lac0220/joke-api/README.md

 # Jokes Generator

 A random jokes generator that fetches API data from an URL and gives access to jokes platform.
-The web application keeps counting the number of reading jokes
+In the meantime, the web application also keeps counting the number of reading jokes

 ## Tech Stack